LiaoPan/msqms/docs/source/index.rst

          .. div:: sd-font-normal

-            OPMQC provides each quality metric along with its reference range, offering researchers better interpretability and relatively objective standards.
+            MSQMs provides each quality metric along with its reference range, offering researchers better interpretability and relatively objective standards.